openplans/openblock-old/README.txt

 their local area for "hyper-local news" - to see what's going on recently in the immediate geographic area.

-For more instructions, see http://openblockproject.org/docs/ (or the .rst files in the docs/ directory).
+For installation instructions and other documentation, see http://openblockproject.org/docs/ (or the .rst files in the docs/ directory).

 For help, you can try the ebcode group: http://groups.google.com/group/ebcode